squid-cloud-samples/todo/frontend/public/tutorial.md

 ## Creating an Executable

 To access server-side functionality from the client, use [Squid Executables](https://docs.squid.cloud/docs/development-tools/backend/executables).
+Executables allow you to provide a client with limited access to backend functionality, ensuring the client can only take the actions you permit.

 Let's add an Executable that cleans up the to-do list by querying all of the to-dos that are marked as "done", and then deleting them from the database.

 1. In the `backend/src/service/example-service.ts` file, update the code to include the following: